Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 At the end of the day, however, there is one winner and many losers.

-To add to the competitive atmosphere I decided to pit a bunch of machine learning algorithms against each other to see who could generate the better bracket.
+To add to the competitive atmosphere I decided to pit a bunch of machine learning algorithms against each other to see which could generate the better bracket.
 In this post I detail a methodology for collecting college basketball data, training ML models to predict game outcomes, and filling out brackets for tournaments to come.